So, I’ve realised something recently. I am a bully. I am constantly saying mean things;

 Show some self-love

 I’ve been following this amazing woman on Instagram called Megan, who has battled eating disorders and now absolutely rocks her body.
-She is confident in her own skin and is happy to post photos without any makeup on.
+She talks about being confident in your own skin and is happy to post photos without any makeup on.
 She talks about body positivity no matter what size, colour, age, gender.
 Her Instagram page is called bodyposipanda.
 I definitely recommend following her!

 I’ve always struggled with my confidence with everything that I do, not just with how I look.
 I think that’s why I procrastinate so much.
 I think I’m just going to fail anyway, so why try?
 This is a terrible view to have though and since having my baby, I do try to think more about my actions.
 Would I be happy if, when Baby J is older, he just gives up on things without trying?
 No, I wouldn’t be happy, I’d encourage him to do his best and try again.
 So why am I not doing that for myself?
 We’re so quick to help our friends and family, to big them up, give them encouragement, so why can’t we do that for ourselves?